niqodea/selfhost/README.md

 - configuration files in the Docker volumes, created from `/$SERVICE_NAME/volumes-samples/*.sample` files by following the specific instructions they contain

 After creation of the files the Docker Compose file depends on, you can run it to launch the corresponding service.
-In case of services behind proxy, you should also run SWAG to make them accessible to the local network.
+In case of services behind proxy, you should also run Caddy to make them accessible to the local network.

 ## Environment setup